 Lay spirituality and life in the world

-The individual "I" (ego) rises from the reflection of consciousness in the mirror of the mind.
-An identifying overlay with the observed object.
-The object is the body-mind that reacts in relation (to contact) with the other external objects.
+The individual I (ego) arises from the reflection of consciousness in the mirror of the mind.
+An identification superimposition with the observed object.
+The object is the body-mind that reacts in relation (to contact) with other external objects.

-The moment that, in self-knowledge, the fictitious identity with the agent disappears what remains is the pure awareness of the Self.
-It is therefore not necessary, for the purpose of realization, that the images - the world and the observer - disappear, it is sufficient that the false identity with the reflected object / subject (ego) disappears.
-This means that the world can safely continue to manifest itself not being perceived as a separate reality, more or less as a dream could be compared to the dreamer.
-At this point the Self and its manifestation are seen as the exact same thing while the sense of the separative ego (of the me and the other) is obliterated.
-After all, dualism is only ignorance of oneself.
+The moment that, in self-knowledge, the fictitious identity with the agent disappears, what remains is the pure awareness of the Self.
+It is therefore not necessary, for the purpose of realization, that the images - the world and the observer - disappear, it is sufficient for the false identity with the reflected object / subject (ego) to disappear.
+This means that the world can safely continue to manifest itself not being perceived as a separate reality, much like a dream could be compared to the dreamer.
+At this point the Self and the manifestation of him are seen as the exact same thing while the sense of the separative self (of the me and the other) is obliterated.
+Ultimately dualism is only self-ignorance.

 The thought of feeling separate is the only obstacle to the realization of the all-pervading and omnipresent Being.
-And yet from the empirical point of view, identifying with the agent (ego) is an impediment to the proper functioning of the psychosomatic apparatus, in the context of global functioning.
-Thus the intellectual acceptance of truth is already a liberating form of intentional (rational) propensity to act.
-What is destined to happen will happen.
+And also from the empirical point of view, identifying with the agent (ego) is an impediment to the proper functioning of the psychosomatic apparatus, in the context of global functioning.
+Therefore, the intellectual acceptance of the truth is already a liberating form from the intentional (rational) propensity to act.
+What is bound to happen will happen.